-Essential Component: I Essential Component: Data Use Definition of Essential Use of relevant, re Use of relevant, reliable, and valid data to analyze, evaluate, and inform next steps and action planning Component: (including goal set (including goal setting, identifying progress monitoring or outcome data needed, and development of an action plan).
+Essential Component: I Oata Use Definition of Essential Use of relevant, reliable, and valid data to analyze, evaluate, and inform next steps and action planning Component: (including goal setting, identifying progress monitoring or outcome data needed, and development of an action plan).
+Decision ma plan).
 Decision making is an iterative process with on-going data feeding into subsequent actions.
 Contribution to Relevant, reliable, and valid data will inform the coaching process so that attention is directed and adjusted Desired Outcome: based on need that is supported by data.
-References: Bahr, Whitten, Die ker, Kocarek, & Manson, 1999; Boudett, City, & Murnane, 2005, 2013; Chafouleas, Volpe, Gresham, & Cook, 2010; Deno, 2005; Hamilton et al., 2009; Herrmann, 2014; Horner, Algozzine, Newton, Todd, Algozzine, Cusumano, & Preston (in press); Marsh, Pane, & Hamilton, 2006; Nellis, 2012; Newton, Horner, Algozzine, Todd, & Algozzine, 2012; Sugai & Horner, 2006; 2009; Ysseldyke, Algozzine, & Mitchell, 1982.
-Behavioral Indicators Expected Use in Expected Use in Practice Developmental Use in Practice Unacceptable Use in Practice The individual providing coaching: The individual providing coaching: The individual providing coaching: Collects relevant and used \ U / Collects data that may or may not be Does not collect data, or collects data that observation, fidelity, prox relevant and useful, not all data collected are not relevant nor useful. specific question or addre ess a pre- serve to answer a specific question or determined need. address a pre-determined need.
-TT 1 Uses data to identify an area of need for Completes only one of the following: coaching and set a goal for mastery (that Uses data to identify an area of need includes three essential components: what, by when, and how much).
+References: Bahr, Whitten, Die ker, Kocarek, & Manson, 1999; Boudett, City, & Murnane, 2005, 2013; Chafouleas, Volpe, Gresham, & Cook, 2010; Deno, 2005; Hamilton et al., 2009; Herr rmann, 2014; Horner, Algozzine, Newton, Todd, Algozzine, (Cusumano, & Preston (in press); Marsh, Pane, & & Hamilton, 2006; Nellis, 2012; Newton, Horner, Algozzine , Todd, & Algozzine, 2012; Sugai & Horner, 20 006; 2009; Ysseldyke, Algozzine, & Mitchell, 1982.
+Behavioral Indicators Expected Use in Practice Developmental Use in Practice Unacceptable Use in Practice The individual providing coaching: The individual providing coaching: The individual providing coaching: Collects relevant and useful data (e.g., Collects data that may or may not be Does not collect data, or collects data that observation, fidelity, prox imal) to answer a relevant and useful, not all data collected are not relevant nor useful. specific question or address a pre- serve to answer a specific question or determined need. address a pre-determined need.
+Uses data to identify an area of need for Completes only one of the following: Does not identify an area of need and does coaching and set a goal for mastery (that Uses data to identify an area of need not set a goal with two essential components (what, by when, how much).